Asks

 Step 3: Add teams and templates to channels

 First add teams that you’ll want issues routed to, then select templates available under each team.
 You can add multiple teams and templates to each channel.
 Learn how to customize templates to build out structured forms below.
+Workspace level templates are not available for use with Asks.

 Step 4: Configure Private Asks